ProgramRipper/ProgramRipper/README.md

 If you want to know more about me, please read on!

 ## Code for fun!
-I am a Chinese Senior 3 student.
+I was a Chinese Senior 3 student.
 Learning code as a hobby.

 If you love something more than my code, you can find me under the name `Bryan不可思议` on other platforms, such as [QQ](https://qm.qq.com/cgi-bin/qm/qr?k=h60CBLMAtBE5GBkNndi59m8H74tTA2qa&noverify=0), [BiliBili](https://space.bilibili.com/160148624) (well...this BiliBili account has been banned forever, please contact [this account](https://space.bilibili.com/1087319369) instead) and [Twitter](https://twitter.com/ProgramRipper).